Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Experiment

-\ywc{Table \ref{tab:viper_vpq} summarizes the VPQ results of all the methods on VIPER datasets, and we observe a consistent tendency.
+Tab.~\ref{tab:viper_vpq} summarizes the VPQ results of all the methods on VIPER datasets, and we observe a consistent tendency.
 Compared with VPSNet-FuseTrack, our HybridTracker model with pixel and instance tracker module achieves much higher scores (\textbf{52.1VPQ} vs. 48.4 VPQ) using the learned RoI feature matching algorithm and the spatial position correlation cues.
-Our HybridTracker with the mutual check and temporal consistency constraints achieves the best performance by improving \textbf{+4.0\%VPQ} over VPSNet-FuseTrack, and runs in much faster inference speed (2x).} Please refer to our supp. materials for the qualitative results on the VIPER dataset.
+Our HybridTracker with the mutual check and temporal consistency constraints achieves the best performance by improving \textbf{+4.0\%VPQ} over VPSNet-FuseTrack, and runs at a much faster inference speed (2x).